DevGrade-Dev/hacktitude.github.io/README.md

 * [Challenge 17](./challenge-17.md)
 * [Challenge 18](./challenge-18.md)

->Once you solve a particular challenge (or a part of the challenge), Git push the code to remote `master` branch in the repository.
+>Once you solve a particular challenge (or a part of the challenge), `git push` the code to remote `master` branch in the repository.
 You can collaborate as a team on the upstream repository by using it as your trunk.

 >Every time you push the code to the upstream, automatic test cases are triggered to calculate your team's score.
 Therefore please ensure you only push stable code.

+>If scores are a tie, teams will be ordered by the `last push time`.
+Earlier you finish pushing code, better your rank will be. **Therefore please ensure NOT to push unnecessarily after you have completed the challenges.**

 >Each test had a timeout of 30 secs.
 You need to ensure any of your implementations does not perform badly causing your tests to timeout.
 Test timeout due to bad performing code will be considered as a legitimate test failure.

 ## Getting support

 There will be minimal to no support available on the context day.
-You are encouraged to resolve all your development environment related issues by participating the test run on 15th January 2021.

-However in case of a need, you may contact the organizers via WhatsApp chat (No support for calls) using the phone number `0777046852`.
+We are not in a position to clarify challenge descriptions on individual basis.
+However in case of a administrative need, you may contact the organizers via WhatsApp chat (No support for calls) to the phone number `0777046852`.
 If we answer a question, we may share your question (anonymously) and our answer, with all contestants via the common WhatsApp chat group you will be added to.

 ## References